Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Introduction

 This method has the advantage that we can use an arbitrary function defined for scalar values for tensor operations.
-For example, the following Wolfram program represents $\frac{\partial X_{ij}}{\partial x_k}$. ``\texttt{D}'' is the differential function in Wolfram language.
+The following Wolfram program represents ${\partial X_{ij}}/{\partial x_k}$. \lstinline{D} is the differential function in the Wolfram language.